 The top deposit bonus is a $1,000 deposit match with DraftKings Sportsbook.
 This deposit matches one-fifth of your initial deposit, so a $5,000 deposit is needed for the full bonus amount.
 DraftKings also provides a free $50 free bet following your first deposit.

 Can I bet on college sports in West Virginia?

 You can bet on collegiate sports in West Virginia.
 This includes in-play betting and betting on in-state schools.
 Currently, there are almost no restrictions on collegiate sports wagering.
 You can bet on men’s basketball and football with most sportsbooks in West Virginia.

 Yes and no, sports betting is not prohibited federally speaking, each state has its own laws; therefore, you cannot bet everywhere in the United States.
 Prior to 2018, the Professional and Amateur Sports Protection Act of 1992 banned sports betting in most of the US; however, the act was overturned.

-Like all sportsbooks, William Hill asks for your social security number and other personal information.
+Like all sportsbooks, Caesars asks for your social security number and other personal information.
 This is to confirm your identity and make sure you are 21 years or older.
-William Hill uses the best security system in the market to make sure your account is safe from potential hackers.
+Caesars uses the best security system in the market to make sure your account is safe from potential hackers.